 Many people want strong and healthy hair, especially as they grow older.

-Eggs are a great source of protein and biotin, two nutrients that may promote hair growth.
+Eggs are a great source of protein and biotin, two nutrients that are essential for hair growth.

 However, biotin deficiencies are uncommon if you consume a balanced diet.
-There is little evidence to show healthy people benefit from consuming more biotin (
+There is little evidence to show people who have limited or no health issues benefit from consuming more biotin (

-Berries are loaded with beneficial compounds and vitamins that may promote hair growth.
+Berries are loaded with beneficial compounds and vitamins that may support hair growth.

 This includes vitamin C, which has strong antioxidant properties.

-For example, 1 cup (144 grams) of strawberries provides an impressive 141% of your daily vitamin C needs (7).
+For example, 1 cup (144 grams) of strawberries provides an impressive 85 milligrams or up to 113% of your daily vitamin C needs (

 What’s more, vitamin C helps the body absorb iron from the diet.
 Low iron levels may cause anemia, which has been linked to hair loss (

-Spinach is a healthy green vegetable that’s loaded with beneficial nutrients like folate, iron, and vitamins A and C, all of which may promote hair growth (11).
+Spinach is a healthy green vegetable that’s loaded with beneficial nutrients like folate, iron, and vitamins A and C, all of which are important for hair growth (